 Best for Beginners : Easyhome Homestyler

-Homestyler was originally created in 2010 by Autodesk, the makers of 3D software AutoCAD, REVIT, and 3ds Studio Max.
-It was sold to Easyhome in 2017 as a free online tool designed to make interior design “easier and more fun.”
+Homestyler was originally created in 2009 by Autodesk, the makers of 3D software AutoCAD, REVIT, and 3ds Studio Max.
+It was sold in 2017 and now offers best-in-class design tools.
 We chose it as the best for beginners because it’s extremely simple to use, offers a large library of brand-name furniture and fixtures, and is completely free.

-Users looking for inspiration can also view a gallery of designs created by over two million Homestyler users.
+Users looking for inspiration can also view a gallery of designs created by millions of Homestyler users.
 They can also add their designs to the gallery or share them with others on social media.
 Finally, users can snap a picture of any real room with the Homestyler app and decorate it with 3D objects from the software’s library.